Isaac Newton: Religious views

-Although born into an Anglican family, by his thirties Newton held a Christian faith that, had it been made public, would not have been considered orthodox by mainstream Christianity, with one historian labelling him a heretic.
+Although born into an Anglican family, by his thirties Newton had developed unorthodox beliefs, with historian Stephen Snobelen labelling him a heretic.
+Despite this, Newton in his time was considered a knowledgeable and insightful theologian who was respected by his contemporaries.

-By 1672, he had started to record his theological researches in notebooks which he showed to no one and which have only recently been examined.
-They demonstrate an extensive knowledge of early Church writings and show that in the conflict between Athanasius and Arius which defined the Creed, he took the side of Arius, the loser, who rejected the conventional view of the Trinity.
+By 1672, he had started to record his theological researches in notebooks which he showed to no one and which have only been available for public examination since 1972.
+Over half of what Newton wrote concerned theology and alchemy, and most has never been printed.
+His writings show extensive knowledge of early Church texts and reveal that he sided with Arius, who rejected the conventional view of the Trinity and was the losing party in the conflict with Athanasius over the Creed.
 Newton "recognized Christ as a divine mediator between God and man, who was subordinate to the Father who created him."
 He was especially interested in prophecy, but for him, "the great apostasy was trinitarianism."

 Newton tried unsuccessfully to obtain one of the two fellowships that exempted the holder from the ordination requirement.
-At the last moment in 1675 he received a dispensation from the government that excused him and all future holders of the Lucasian chair.
+At the last moment in 1675, he received a government dispensation that excused him and all future holders of the Lucasian chair.

-In Newton's eyes, worshipping Christ as God was idolatry, to him the fundamental sin.
-In 1999, historian Stephen D. Snobelen wrote, "Isaac Newton was a heretic.
+Worshipping Jesus Christ as God was, in Newton's eyes, idolatry, an act he believed to be the fundamental sin.
+In 1999, Snobelen wrote, that "Isaac Newton was a heretic.
 But ... he never made a public declaration of his private faith—which the orthodox would have deemed extremely radical.
 He hid his faith so well that scholars are still unraveling his personal beliefs."
 Snobelen concludes that Newton was at least a Socinian sympathiser (he owned and had thoroughly read at least eight Socinian books), possibly an Arian and almost certainly an anti-trinitarian.

-The view that Newton was Semi-Arian has lost support now that scholars have investigated Newton's theological papers, and now most scholars identify Newton as an Antitrinitarian monotheist.

 Although the laws of motion and universal gravitation became Newton's best-known discoveries, he warned against using them to view the Universe as a mere machine, as if akin to a great clock.
 He said, "So then gravity may put the planets into motion, but without the Divine Power it could never put them into such a circulating motion, as they have about the sun".